flipt-io/flipt-client-sdks/ARCHITECTURE.md

 - [FFI](#ffi)
 - [WebAssembly](#webassembly)

-You're use case will determine which implementation is best for you.
-The FFI implementation is designed to be embedded in native language client SDKs, while the WebAssembly implementation is designed to be embedded in client-side SDKs that runs in the browser.
+Your use case will determine which implementation is best for you.
+The FFI implementation is designed to be embedded in native language client SDKs, while the WebAssembly implementation is designed to be embedded in client-side SDKs that run in the browser.

 ## FFI